Puerto Williams: Local celebrations

 Glorias Navales Regata: In the last week of May, the city holds a sailing competition attracting international participants.
 The competition is on its 7th season and has more than 300 participants every year.
 The journey starts from the city's port and takes the fjords route.
 The regatta is part of the Chilean Navy's Month of the Sea activities that commemorate the Naval Battle of Iquique in 1879.

 Fiesta de la nieve ("Snow Festival"): Celebrating the winter season in July, the city celebrates the winter with snow games, cars and rodeos, in a celebration that lasts 6 days.

+Geography

+Puerto Williams lies on the north coast of Navarino Island, part of the Tierra del Fuego archipelago at the southern tip of South America, between the Pacific and Atlantic oceans.
+Navarino Island has an area of about 2470 km2, sits immediately south of the Isla Grande de Tierra del Fuego, and is separated from it by the Beagle Channel.
+The channel is about 4 km wide between Punta Gusano and the northern shore.

+Topography

+The southern archipelago forms the continuation of the Andes known locally as the Fuegian Andes, which trend east-west here, unlike the predominantly north-south orientation on the continent.
+Navarino’s relief is largely of sub-glacial origin and generally more rounded than the rugged neighboring Hoste Island.
+Most summits are below 1000 m; the Dientes de Navarino massif reaches about 1118 m a.s.l., the island’s highest point.
+Gentler peripheral slopes have historically supported ranching, smallholder agriculture and native-forest use, activities that were not established on Hoste Island.

+Geology and seismicity

+Puerto Williams is situated on the Scotia plate, a little over 40 km south of the Magallanes-Fagnano Fault system, an east-west transform boundary between the South American and Scotia plates.
+Regional seismicity is moderate.
+A major historical event was the 17 December 1949 Tierra del Fuego earthquake (about M 7.8).
+More recently, on 2 May 2025 (09:58 UTC−3), an Mw 7.4 earthquake occurred in the Drake Passage along the Shackleton fracture zone, roughly 40 km south of the Diego Ramírez Islands and 200 km from Puerto Williams.
+The town experienced a maximum intensity of V (Mercalli), with no significant damage or casualties reported; a precautionary local tsunami alert was issued minutes after the mainshock, prompting temporary coastal evacuations.

 Climate

-The climate of Puerto Williams is a temperate subpolar oceanic climate (Cfc) bordering closely on a tundra climate (ET) according to the Köppen climate classification.
+The climate of Puerto Williams is a subpolar oceanic climate (Cfc) bordering closely on a tundra climate (ET) according to the Köppen climate classification.
 The summers are short and cool while the winters are long, wet, but moderate.
 Rainfall is around 512.3 mm a year and temperatures are steady throughout the year.
 Snowfall can occur in summer.
 The cold and wet summers help preserve glaciers.
 Although the area around the town is well-forested, exposed areas at some distance from or altitude above it have a sub-Antarctic climate typical of tundra, which makes the growth of trees impossible.